applejag/notes-old/allure-of-the-free-lunch.md

 thing as a free lunch"*, or *"You cannot add value without sweating"* (J. Löwy, January 27, 2021).

+> "Nothing worse than responding 'We will fix it.
+No sweat!'"

 ## References

 - J. Löwy (January 27, 2021), *"Righting Software - System Design"* [Workshop],